jundalisay/superb/content/en/research/socrates/parmenides/chapter-13.md

-+++
+---
-title= "The Absolute One"
+title: "The Absolute One"
-heading= "Chapter 1"
+heading: "Chapter 13"
-# date= 2015-09-01
+date: 2015-09-04
-date= 2021-12-19
+image: "/covers/parmenides.jpg"
-image= "/covers/parmenides.jpg"
+description: "Parmenides goes back to talk about the Absolute One"
-description= "Parmenides goes back to talk about the Absolute One" linkb= "/research/socrates/parmenides/chapter-11" linkbtext= "Chapter 11" linkf= "/research/socrates/parmenides/chapter-13" linkftext= "Chapter 13" icon= "/icons/soc.png"
+icon: "/icons/soc.png"
-+++
+---

 ## 2.b.
 Let us go back to the beginning, and see the consequences that will follow.